ixofoundation/docs/guides/create-an-entity.md

 The simplest way to set up a new entity is to use a pre-configured template as a starting document.
 Search for a relevant template in the web-client Explorer templates library.

-Alternatively, initiate the process of setting up up your entity through the web-client explorer control panel, where you will find the relevant button in the Actions panel to:
+Alternatively, initiate the process of setting up your entity through the [web-client](https://app.ixo.world) explorer control panel, where you will find the relevant button in the Actions panel to:

 * Create a Cell
 * Create a Project